How to Identify a Business Email Compromise Scam

 How Can You Protect Your Business?

-- Ensure that the “Reply To” email address matches the sender's email address, but even if it does, be cautious of email-only wire transfer requests - verify any of these types of request with the contact by phone or in person.
+Ensure that the “Reply-To” email address matches the sender's email address, but even if it does, be cautious of email-only wire transfer requests - verify any of these types of requests with the contact by phone or in person.

 Implement multifactor authentication which requires more than one method of authentication to verify the user's identity to log in.

 Educate and train employees on best practices - humans are busy and fallible creatures, so it's important for them to be on the lookout and recognize these types of scams before it's too late.
 Education is critical.

 Partner with a Managed IT Services Provider that has expertise in security best practices and implementing the tools that make the most sense for your business.